 The snow came and went faster than a fleeting thought on a cold February morning.
 Despite the cold, Setsubun is a very famous festival taking place across Japan right now.
 The festival involves throwing roasted beans at demons, and marks the penultimate day of winter, according to the Japanese lunar calendar.
-It doesn’t feel like spring is coming any time soon though; outside is cold, and patches of frozen white snow lay waste to the city of Tokyo.
+It doesn’t feel like spring is coming any time soon though.
+Outside is cold, and snow and sleet have hit the city of Tokyo recently.
 Perhaps it will stay this way for another two months, or perhaps the unpredictability of Japanese weather will strike again.

 The bean-throwing festival will be taking place at most of the temples and shrines in Japan.
 I have decided not to attend, however.
 Instead, a group of performing artists in Asakusa are celebrating Setsubun in a very different way.
 With comedy, clowns, and plenty of balloons.

 I arrive just as the event starts.
 It begins with a man dressed as a ninja doing tricks.
 He jumps over chairs, stacks some chairs, balances on chairs (his performance very much focused on seating) before he is randomly attacked by a man wearing a sheep costume.
 The sheep-man throws a single bean at the ninja, he overreacts in a classic comedy style, before falling over and playing dead for the remainder of the proceedings.

 After the ninja fight, two demons emerge.
 One dressed in white, presumably to represent good, and the other dressed in black.
 The demon in black wears a target on his back, seems far too happy for an evil spirit, and appears to be enjoying standing around on his high stilts, smiling at everyone.